roytang/blog/content/page/lists/reading.md

 72. A Journey To The Center Of The Earth by Jules Verne
 73. The Legend of Drizzt series by R.A.
 Salvatore
 74. Old Man's War series by John Scalzi
-77. Kushiel's Dart trilogy by Jacqueline Carey
+75. Kushiel's Dart trilogy by Jacqueline Carey
-79. Something Wicked This Way Comes by Ray Bradbury
+76. Something Wicked This Way Comes by Ray Bradbury
-80. Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire
+77. Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire
-81. The Malazan Book Of The Fallen series by Steven Erickson
+78. The Malazan Book Of The Fallen series by Steven Erickson
-82. The Eyre Affair by Jasper Fforde
+79. The Eyre Affair by Jasper Fforde
-83. The Culture series by Iain M. Banks
+80. The Culture series by Iain M. Banks
-84. The Crystal Cave by Mary Stewart
+81. The Crystal Cave by Mary Stewart
-85. Anathem by Neal Stephenson
+82. Anathem by Neal Stephenson
-86. The Codex Alera by Jim Butcher
+83. The Codex Alera by Jim Butcher
-88. The Thrawn trilogy by Timothy Zahn ([partially read as of 2017](/2017/03/heir-to-the-empire/))
+84. The Thrawn trilogy by Timothy Zahn ([partially read as of 2017](/2017/03/heir-to-the-empire/))
-89. Outlander series by Diana Gabaldon
+85. Outlander series by Diana Gabaldon
-90. The Elric saga by Michael Moorcock
+86. The Elric saga by Michael Moorcock
-91. The Illustrated Man by Ray Bradbury
+87. The Illustrated Man by Ray Bradbury
-92. Sunshine by Robert McKinley
+88. Sunshine by Robert McKinley
-94. The Caves of Steel by Isaac Asimov
+89. The Caves of Steel by Isaac Asimov
 95. The Mars trilogy by Kim Stanley Robinson
 96. Lucifer's Hammer by Larry Niven
 97. Doomsday Book by Connie Willis
-99. The Xanth series by Piers Anthony
+98. The Xanth series by Piers Anthony
-100. The Space trilogy by C.S.Lewis
+99. The Space trilogy by C.S.Lewis
-101. Ready Player One by Ernest Cline
+100. Ready Player One by Ernest Cline
-102. Three Body Problem by Liu Cixin
-103. Gentlemen Bastard series by Scott Lynch
+102. Gentlemen Bastard series by Scott Lynch